 We are reimagining access to mental health care in the United States.
-We are one of the nation's largest providers of outpatient mental health care in the country based on the number of clinicians we employ through our subsidiaries and our affiliated practices and our geographic scale.
-In 2020, our clinicians treated more than 357,000 patients through 2.3 million visits.
-During the twelve months ended December 31, 2020, 93% of our patients were commercially insured as of their latest visit, which allowed them to access care through their insurance coverage, increasing access and affordability.
+We are one of the nation's largest providers of outpatient mental health care in the country based on the number of clinicians we employ and our geographic scale.
+In 2020, we treated more than 357,000 patients through 2.3 million visits.
+As of December 31, 2020, 93% of our patients were in-network, which allows them to access care through their insurance coverage, increasing access and affordability.
 We believe the scale, breadth and depth of our offering is unmatched in our industry.